 Besides, there are more sources that profess that Etain was Ogma’s mother.
-There had been more than a few debates about the parents of Ogma.
-And, who the real ones were remains ambiguous.
-Ogma was the father to Tuireann and Delbaeth although some tales show that he had three sons.
+There had been more than a few debates about the parents of Ogma and who the real ones were remains ambiguous.
+Ogma was the father of Tuireann and Delbaeth although some tales show that he had three sons.
 The three sons of Ogma were married to three sisters.
 Those sisters were Eire, Fotla, and Banba.
 They had the talent of prophecy and prediction.

 The Story of Ogma and the Tuatha de Danann

 Besides being a poet and writer, Ogma was also an undefeatable warrior for his undeniable strength.
 Some sources also claimed that Ogma resembles Herakles of other cultural mythologies in his strength.
 When the Tuatha de Danann entered Ireland at first, they fought against the Firbolg in the Battle of Mag Tuired.
 Ogma participated in this battle and they won.
 However, the Tuatha de Danann had a new leader, Bres, who made them slaves to the Fomorians.

 During the reign of Bres, Ogma was the one who carried firewood due to his athletic body.
 He was the champion of the Tuatha de Danann before Lugh became one.
 When Nuada got the kingship back, Lugh was a threat to Ogma.
 He had always been threatening since he stepped into the court of Nuada.
 Ogma challenged him to carry an unbelievable weight of flagstones.
 Surprisingly, they were both equally strong.